UIUCLibrary/ga-cookie-script/README.md

 # ga-cookie-script

-a small JavaScript file that can clean out accumulated cookies related to Google (Analytics) tags
+A small JavaScript file that can clean out accumulated cookies related to Google (Analytics) tags on the *.illinois.edu domain.

 ## Example Usage